We Deal in Lead A Weird West Gunslinger Adventure Game

 Traversing #

-The Drifted World endures on fringes of the known realms, though links and portals between existing worlds persist, such as slip doors and magical gateways.
+The Drifted World endures on fringes of the known realms, though links and portals between existing worlds, such as slip doors and magical gateways, persist.

 Slip doors #

-Free-standing doorways leading to other worlds, times, or places in the Drifted World.
-Like much in the Drifted World, their true origin was lost when the world moved on, but the wise folk believe they’re an arcane amalgam of science and magic.
+Free-standing doorways leading to other worlds, times, or places.
+Like much in The Drifted World, their true origin was lost when the world moved on, but the wise folk believe they’re an arcane amalgam of science and magic.

 When closed, most appear like mundane wooden doors constructed from rarer materials like rosewood or ironwood.
 Typically, an (often cryptic or obscured) engraving or carving indicates where it leads.